gambit0070/Data-Warehouse/Report.md

 ## Association rules mining

-**Association rules mining**: See the Association Rules Mining section above.

 ### 1.Explaination and discussion which association rules mining algorithms were used.

 | Algorithm Name | Pros                                                         | Cons                                                         |